garrandall/popular-music-data/tracks/jam-up-jelly-tight-tommy-roe.md

 You look a little naughty but you're so polite
 Jam Up and Jelly Tight, yeah
 Jam Up and Jelly Tight
-(Written by Tommy Roe & Freddy Weller)
-(Reached #8 in the USA in late 1969 & early 1970